chrislpatton/pre-hr-learning-recommendations/README.md

 # pre-hr-learning-recommendations
-Some less technical things worth jumping into before you begin Hack Reactor
+Some less technical things worth jumping into before you begin Hack Reactor.
+Plus some recs for having your dev environment ready

 ## Gratitude
 A lot of this has been influenced by the following brilliant people: